 Yes.
 We will fund construction or renovation expenditures that are clearly related to the proposed project or program.

 No. A grant recipient, or Community Partner, cannot submit another proposal in the following two years.
 For example, a Community Partner selected in 2017 must wait until 2020 to apply again.

 You may apply again the following year.
-Impact Austin accepts proposals every year in January.
+Impact Austin accepts proposals every year starting in the Fall.

 No. A rejection is final.

 No. The Letter of Inquiry and grant application must be submitted online via our grants management system using the forms provided by Impact Austin.
 To access our grants management system, please create an AGENCY PROFILE to include your organization in future communications.
 Your contact email and password will allow you to enter the system for Letter of Inquiry (LOI) or grant application input.